 This controversy has given rise to the predictable barrage of political commentary and speculation over whether any criminal prosecutions will follow from the meeting.
-Most of the initial legal commentary has focused on whether Trump Jr. violated a provision of the Federal Election Campaign Act (FECA), 52 U.S.C.
+Most legal commentary has focused on whether Trump Jr. violated a provision of the Federal Election Campaign Act (FECA), 52 U.S.C.
 30121(a)(2), which prohibits any person from soliciting a contribution or donation from a foreign national (as defined).
-Scholars have debated whether that statute, properly interpreted, establishes an improper solicitation or similar offense.
-Scholars have also debated whether, even if Trump Jr.’s conduct comes within the statute, the statute would be unconstitutional.
+Scholars have debated whether that statute, properly interpreted, reaches Trump Jr.’s conduct.
+Scholars have also debated whether, even if Trump Jr.’s conduct comes within the statute, the statute would be constitutional.
 But these debates over the statute’s meaning and its constitutionality have missed a major, likely determinative issue: Whatever FECA might mean, did Trump Jr. need to deliberately violate it in order to face a criminal prosecution?*

-Usually, ignorance of the law is no defense to prosecution, and a statute that criminalized, for example, the “willful killing of another with malice aforethought” would apply to someone who, with the requisite intent, killed another person, regardless of whether he was aware of the statute.
+Usually, ignorance of the law is no defense to prosecution.
+A statute that criminalized, for example, the “willful killing of another with malice aforethought” would apply to someone who, with the requisite intent, killed another person, regardless of whether he was aware of the statute.
 That is, the statute would be concerned with whether the person “willfully” performed the act of killing, not whether he “willfully” decided to violate the law.**

 Also, although the DOJ Manual does not create binding law, it will likely control any prosecution decisions by the DOJ, including by Special Counsel Robert Mueller.
 Under 28 C.F.R.
 600.7(a) & (d), the Special Counsel must comply with all “rules, regulations, procedures, practices and policies of the Department of Justice” and may be removed for “a violation of Departmental policies.”
-The DOJ Manual states that it describes the Department’s practices and policies.
+The DOJ Manual, which is published by the DOJ’s Public Integrity section, states that it describes the Department’s practices and policies.
 See DOJ Manual at 1 (This manual “addresses how the Department handles all federal election offenses . . .[It] summarizes the Department’s policies, as well as key legal and investigative considerations, related to the investigation and prosecution of election offenses.”).
-See also United States v.
+See also U.S. Attorney’s Manual § 9-85.210 (U.S. Attorneys must consult with the Public Integrity Section on criminal matters related to campaign finance violations, including those arising under FECA); United States v.
 Hemmingson, 157 F.3d 347, 362 (5th Cir.
 1998) (relying on DOJ Manual (6th Ed.) as evidence of “typical” prosecution practices).

 However, in a case affirmed by the Ninth Circuit, a district court held that an intent to violate the law generally, without intent regarding a specific FECA provision, suffices.
 See United States v.
 Whittemore, 944 F. Supp.
 2d 1003, 1007 (D. Nev.
 2013), aff’d, 776 F.3d 1074 (9th Cir.
 2015) (“‘willfully’ in this [FECA] statute means that the ‘[g]overnment must prove that [the defendant] intended to violate the law (whatever the law was); but it need not prove awareness of the specific law’s commands’”) (citations omitted).
 See also United States v.
 Danielczyk, 788 F.Supp.2d 472, 491 (E.D.
 Va.
 2011) (establishing the approach on which Whittemore was based), rev’d on other grounds, without discussion of mens rea issues, 683 F.3d 611 (4th Cir.
 2012).
 Thus, even if the DOJ Manual were not followed, then, in jurisdictions following the Whittemore standard, prosecutors would have to prove, at a minimum, that the defendant intended to violate the law, though they would not need to show that she was aware of FECA’s specific provisions.

 In any event, given the unusually strict standards for prosecution under FECA, whether determined under the DOJ Manual or under the case law, and given the currently available facts, it seems highly unlikely that Trump Jr. will face any criminal consequences under that statute.
-Of course, whether any action is, or is not, criminal does not establish the morality or ethics of that action, nor does the absence of criminality under FECA prove, or disprove, whether the Trump campaign coordinated with Russia regarding the hacking of the Democratic National Committee.
+Of course, whether any action is or is not criminal does not establish the morality or ethics of that action.
+Nor does the absence of criminality under FECA prove or disprove whether the Trump campaign coordinated with Russia regarding the hacking of the Democratic National Committee.
 Also, the June 2016 meeting may raise legal problems aside from those under FECA.
-Nonetheless, the relevance of a FECA prosecution to Trump Jr. has likely been greatly overstated in current public debates and, going forward, commentators should take into account FECA’s mens rea standards before alleging a criminal campaign finance law violation.
+Nonetheless, the relevance of a FECA prosecution to Trump Jr. has likely been greatly overstated in current public debates.
+Going forward, commentators should take into account FECA’s mens rea standards before alleging a criminal campaign finance law violation.

 Follow me on Twitter: @AndyGrewal

-*This post was updated, and the title changed, to emphasize that a violation of 52 U.S.C.
+*This post was updated to emphasize that a violation of 52 U.S.C.
 30201 may trigger civil enforcement, even if the standards for criminal prosecutions under 52 U.S.C.
 30109(d) have not been satisfied.
 I thank Professors Marty Lederman and Rick Hasen for encouraging me to clarify that point.